kazurayam/katalon-studio-texts-diff/README.md

 |9| |&lt;/doc&gt;|&lt;/doc&gt;|
 ```

 The raw Markdown text is hard to read in a plain text editor.
-So you want to view it using some viewer tool for Markdown document.
+So you want to view it using some Markdown viewer.
 For example, I personally use [Visual Studio Code, Markdown preview](https://code.visualstudio.com/Docs/languages/markdown#_markdown-preview).
-You can preview the output diff report VSCode as follows.
+You can preview the report in VSCode as follows.

 ![ex01](./docs/images/ex01.png)